 Planning – No Stone Unturned

-Two years ago, we enlisted the help of architects at HGA to walk us through a Facility Master Planning process.
-Through this we examined our space, where our services are headed and also what you, the community, expect when you receive healthcare services.
+Two years ago, we enlisted the help of architects at HGA to walk us through a comprehensive Facility Master Planning process.
+We examined our space usage, infrastructure needs, where our services and community healthcare needs are headed and also what you--our community--expect when you receive healthcare services.

 Our facility planning process also brought to light many issues with our current infrastructure that need to be addressed.
 There’s work that must be done, even if we do nothing to address the cramped patient spaces.
 From electrical work to plumbing and roofing needs, the original 1952 building is in need of millions of dollars of repairs.

-Throughout our planning process, we left no stone unturned.
+Throughout our planning process, we left no stone unturned, working diligently to ensure our plans make the best economic sense for our community.
 We’ve looked at scenarios ranging from a facelift to the current facility, to expansion, to the extreme options of buying land and building new.

 We’re Outgrowing our Space.